melaniebrgr/learning-computer-science/05-system-design/03-networking/03-networking.md

 HTTP is the internet communication protocol.
 URLs are not specific to HTTP--if they were we wouldn't need to prefix URLs with `http://`.
 The prefix (scheme) tells the computer _which_ protocol to use.
 There are many protocols that can be used with URLs, such as `ftp://` for file transfer, `mailto:` for email, and `https://` for secure HTTP.
 Each protocol has a default port number that it uses to communicate.
 For example, **HTTP uses port 80 by default**, while HTTPS uses port 443.
 This is why you don't see the port number in most URLs, as the browser assumes the default port for the protocol.

+HTTP verbs (methods) and status codes are part of the HTTP (Hypertext Transfer Protocol) specification, maintained by the Internet Engineering Task Force (IETF) and the World Wide Web Consortium (W3C).
+They are defined in a series of RFCs.

 ### HTTP Headers

 HTTP headers are key-value pairs sent in the request and response messages.
 HTTP headers let the client and the server pass additional information with a message in a request or response to control how the client and server communicate and handle the data being transferred.
+A common use for Headers is authentication, where the client sends a token in the `Authorization` header or API token to prove its identity to the server.

 Headers are grouped according to context: